 It is imperative to keep your dog cool and safe during summer and take steps that only benefit your dog.
 All the activities may remain the same, but the timings may change so that you can avoid heat as much as possible because now you know how easily overheating happens.

 Keep your dog as cool as possible.
-Please never leave it in the car, especially in hot weather, even when the air conditioner works.
+Please always keep it in the car, especially in hot weather, even when the air conditioner works.
 Apply sunscreen on its skin, and do not shave its coat completely.
 Make sure to leave one inch of coat for better body temperature regulation.

 Staying in the shade is preferable for its body.
 Remember, hydration is the key to spending summers happier.
 In case of any confusion, always consult your dog’s veterinarian for better treatment in hot conditions.